w3c/wai-tutorials/source/navigation/tips.html.erb.md

 ---
-title: ◊ Tips & Tricks
+title: Tips & Tricks
 status: editors-draft
 order: 6
 type: tips
 ---

-* External links in main navigation
+* **Avoid external links** in main navigation as the change of context might be sudden for many people.
+If you really have to link to a web page outside the site, use an icon or text to warn the user.
+If an icon is used, it should have an appropriate alternative text.